-The Trustee regularly reviews the continuing suitability of the appointed managers and takes advice from the investment adviser with regard to any changes.
-This advice includes consideration of broader stewardship matters and the exercise of voting rights by the appointed managers.
+The Trustee regularly reviews the suitability of the Scheme's investment managers and takes advice from the investment adviser regarding any changes.
+Where applicable, this advice includes consideration of broader stewardship matters and the exercise of voting rights by the appointed managers.
+If an incumbent manager is found to be falling short of the standards the Trustee expects, the Trustee undertakes to engage with the manager and seek a more sustainable position but may look to replace the manager.